Vote for us

 Our Travel Plan

-Bombay - Narayangaon (radio telescope) - Jamkhed (D's brother worked at health project) - Bidar (bidri work) - Hyderabad (Golconda) - Khammam (man who studies flags) - Rajahmundry (family roots) - YANAM - Ongole - Cuddapah (famous stone) - Rishi Valley (Krishnamurti school that D attended) - Hampi (temples) - Dharwad (pedhas, plus the home of V's Saraswat heritage) - Ratnagiri (D's father was once posted here as Collector) - Bombay.
+Bombay - Narayangaon (radio telescope) - Jamkhed (D's brother worked at health project, Osmanabadi goats) - Bidar (bidri work) - Hyderabad (Golconda) - Khammam (flag scholar) - Rajahmundry (family roots) - YANAM - Ongole - Cuddapah (stone, research dairy) - Rishi Valley (Krishnamurti school, D attended) - Hampi (temples) - Dharwad (pedhas, home of V's Saraswat heritage) - Ratnagiri (D's father once posted here as Collector) - Bombay.
 And Y Yanam?
 Once-French enclave, of course!
 That's why we have our sights set there.

 Blog Blog